YourSenseiCreeper/TorunLive/README.md

 dotnet build --no-incremental
 ```

+## Usage

+You can use it in two ways:
+1. By running `tools/ConsoleDemo` project
+2. Or by running WebApi and hit certain endpoint

 ## Contributing

-If you have suggestions for how {{ name }} could be improved, or want to report a bug, open an issue!
+If you have suggestions for how TorunLive could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.

 For more, check out the [Contributing Guide](CONTRIBUTING.md).